 We do not have televisions in any of our classrooms. iPads are used for educational purposes & screen time is limited.

-What type of curriculum to you use?
+What type of curriculum do you use?

-At Children’s Discovery Academy we celebrate the fact that we do not teach from a boxed curriculum but instead employ caring, qualified educators to write curriculum which meets all of the Early Childhood Indicators of Progress.
+At Children’s Discovery Academy, we celebrate the fact that we do not teach from a boxed curriculum but instead employ caring, qualified educators to write a curriculum which meets all of the Early Childhood Indicators of Progress.
 This way, we can ensure we are meeting the individual needs of your child.
 Our daily schedule is structured, academically focused and fun!
 Weekly lessons and activities focus on a curriculum rich in exploration, structured and unstructured play, active and physical play, music and movement, quiet activities, intellectual development, reading, math, science, art, sensory, dramatic play & imaginative play.

 How do you discipline children?

-Our teachers are dedicated to search out the positive aspects of all children.
+Our teachers are dedicated to searching out the positive aspects of all children.
 If a problem develops in a particular situation, we will continue to search out positive, clear, consistent, and fair methods to bring the child back to appropriate behavior.
 Personal relations that develop between teacher & child will normally lead to positive actions.
 If the child’s behavior remains disruptive, the child may be removed from the class activity for a brief period.
 If our teachers cannot resolve the situation along with the help of the parent and outside resources, we may recommend that the parent find alternate care for the child.
 Children are never physically or mentally abused by any member of our staff within the Center.